KhoTheProgrammer/KhoTheProgrammer/README.md

 # About Me:
-🎓 A third year Computer Science student at the University of Malawi<br>💡 Passionate about solving real-world problems through technology<br>🚀 Always learning and building impactful solutions
+🎓 A fourth year Computer Science student at the University of Malawi<br>💡 Passionate about solving real-world problems through technology<br>🚀 Always learning and building impactful solutions

 # 🌐 Socials: